wstlabs/animal-husbandry-perl6/README.md

 ```
     lib/Farm/AI/Naive.pm6
 ```
-As the name implies, it's basically just a simple hill-climbing strategy, and pretty much emulates the behavior of a human player after playing the game a few times, having learned from a few mistakes.
+As the name implies, it's basically just a simple hill-climbing strategy, and pretty much emulates the common-sense intution of a human player after having been exposed to a few sets of the game, and having learned from a few mistakes.
 It doesn't aim to do anything besides make incremental moves to improve its position at each step, without making any obvious mistakes -- albeit aided by fast combinatorial searching.

 In that sense, it's really just a "minimum viable strategy" which is simple enough so that we can convince ourself that it works, and which we can use as a benchmark against more viable strategies in the future.